 St. John's College of Liberal Arts and SciencesQueens Campus

-The Master of Arts program in East Asian Studies at St. John’s University offers you comprehensive and critical study of the historical, social, economic, political, and cultural developments of the Asian world, both as a whole and as individual societies.
+The Master of Arts (M.A.) program in East Asian Studies at St. John’s offers you comprehensive and critical study of the historical, social, economic, political, and cultural developments of the Asian world, both as a whole and as individual societies.
 It will also provide you with experience in the critical use of sources and presentation of research.

 You may elect a thesis or non-thesis option to complete the program.
 We strongly recommend the thesis option if you wish to continue your graduate studies beyond the master’s level.
 You must take at least one semester of Chinese or Japanese language instruction regardless of program track.